Do Go On - 345 - Dame Julie Andrews

 I'm sorry that I pushed.

-The following year, she played the titular character in Thoroughly Modern Millie.
+The following year, she played the titular character in thoroughly modern Millie.

-She played Thoroughly.
+She played Thurley.

-It's very good.
+That's very good.

-At the time, Thoroughly Modern Millie and Torn Curtain
+At the time,

-were the biggest and second biggest hits in Universal Pictures history,
+were the biggest and second biggest hits

 respectively.